syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/textarea/EJ2_ASP.NETCORE/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-* You can dynamically retrieve the value of the TextArea component using the `value` property from the TextArea component instance.
+* You can dynamically retrieve the value of the TextArea control using the `value` property from the TextArea control instance.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}